 Policy 6-10.2 Educate City staff to follow established procedures and responsibilities stated in the Emergency Plan/SEMS Multi-hazard Functional Plan and the Natural Hazard Mitigation Basic Plan in the event of an emergency.
+Include goals and standards for emergency service training in future updates of the Emergency Plan.

 Policy 6-10.3 Complete implementation of a reverse 911 system to facilitate evacuation in case of an emergency.